DeqodeShubhamKaushalya/Github-Searcher/README.md

 ## Further Improvements

-- Authentication before access any api
+- Authentication layer
-- Authorization for validate each request
+- Ability to see private repositories